daniyyell-dev/daniyyell-dev/README.md

-# Welcome to My Profile! 🌟
+# Welcome to My Profile! 🌟 🚀✨

-Hey there, You Made it here!! 🌟 Whether you stumbled upon my profile by chance or arrived with a purpose, I'm thrilled to welcome you.
-This space is a canvas of ideas, projects, and the things that make me tick.
-Take a leisurely stroll, and don't hesitate to drop a message if you fancy a chat or have questions.
-Let's make this digital rendezvous memorable! 🚀✨

 Daniel is a highly skilled cybersecurity professional with six years of experience.
 He excels in Vulnerability Assessment, Penetration Testing, Senior SOC Analyst and Incident Response.
 His certifications include CASP+, CySA+, CEH, CND, and more.
 Daniel is well-versed in Splunk Engineering, SOAR, Threat hunting, and the MITRE ATT&CK framework.
 He's also adept at GRC frameworks like GDPR, ISO/IEC 27001, and NIST.
 Currently a CSOC engineer at Ptas Solutions, he's dedicated to elevating cybersecurity standards through innovation and excellence.
 I'm currently learning Python for automation and Machine Learning.